-In 2017, the School District's administration undertook a comprehensive organizational assessment in order to identify strengths and opportunities for growth.
-This collaborative process led to the development of the School District's strategic plan.
-Strategic planning is now considered to be a continuous improvement process and an updated strategic plan will be created in 2021.
+The School District's administration undertook a comprehensive organizational assessment in order to identify strengths and opportunities for growth resulting in the 2020 - 2023 strategic plan.
+Strategic planning is now considered to be a continuous improvement process.
 The School District's stakeholders can expect it to leverage existing processes and resources, both fiscal and otherwise, to maximize student learning and maintain the highest levels of transparency and feedback through impact checks, community collaboration, and shared governance.

 As in the prior two fiscal years, the School District will continue to invest in competitive teacher salaries based on effectiveness and increased compensation for additional instructional roles, with the ultimate goal of increased student achievement and graduation rate.
-Teacher salary schedules are maintained as well to ensure Marietta City Schools offers one of the highest teacher compensation packages in the metro Atlanta area in an effort to hire and retain top performing teachers.
+Teacher salary schedules are maintained to ensure Marietta City Schools offers one of the highest teacher compensation packages in the metro Atlanta area in an effort to hire and retain top performing teachers.

-Although a significant reduction in state funding was realized, the Board of Education of the City of Marietta, Georgia has continued these strategic objectives, including highly compensated teachers, as seen in the adoption of its 2021 budget on July 28, 2020.
-The General Fund budget for 2021 anticipated revenues of \$106,085,391 and expenditures of \$110,074,574.
-Unassigned fund balance and Federal Cares

-Act funding will be used to make up the difference, if necessary.
-This budget reflects a decrease from the 2020 amended budget of 1%.
+Although a significant reduction in state funding was realized, the Board of Education of the City of Marietta, Georgia has continued these strategic objectives, including highly compensated teachers, as seen in the adoption of its 2022 budget on June 15, 2021.
+The General Fund budget for 2022 anticipates revenues of \$114,330,441 and expenditures of \$117,473,640.
+Unassigned fund balance will be used to make up the difference, if necessary.
+This budget reflects an increase from the 2021 budget of 5%.